deadlyvipers/dojo_rules/introduction.md

 This is an intro.
-Git is my favorite Code School path.
+Ruby is my favorite Code School path.